The Launch Box® is a conduction vaporizer, how can it be efficient?

 It also gives an indication of how much battery strength is left.
 Towards the end of the battery charge, the light dims and reddens somewhat.

-Is the light covered by the lifetime warranty?
+Is the light covered by the Limited Lifetime Functional Warranty?

 This type of light cannot be expected to last forever.